abhriyaroy/KCrypt/README.md

 <p align="center"><img src="KCrypt.png" height="400"></p>

-Absolutely, here's a GitHub README template you can use for your Kotlin Multiplatform Mobile (KMM) project:

----

 # KCrypt: Secure Key Management for Multiplatform Apps

 KCryp is a Kotlin Multiplatform Mobile (KMM) library that provides a secure and unified way to manage encryption keys across iOS and Android platforms.
 It abstracts the complexities of key generation, encryption, and storage, allowing you to focus on building secure and robust multiplatform applications.